Cozy Powell: Death

 Powell died on 5 April 1998 following a car crash while driving his Saab 9000 at 104 mph in bad weather on the M4 motorway near Bristol.
 He was involved in an affair with a married woman who was having problems with her husband.
 Upset, she phoned him and asked him to come quickly to her house which was approximately 35 mi away.
 As he was driving to her house, she phoned him again and asked "Where are you?"
 He informed her he was on his way and she then heard him say "Oh shit!" followed by a loud bang.

 Powell was ejected through the windscreen and was declared dead on arrival at nearby Frenchay Hospital.
 According to the BBC report, at the time of the crash Powell's blood-alcohol reading was over the legal limit, and he was not wearing a seat belt, in addition to talking with his girlfriend on his mobile phone.
 The official investigation also found evidence of a slow puncture in a rear tyre that, it was suggested, could well have caused a sudden collapse of the tyre with a consequent loss of control of the car.

 He was living in Lambourn in Berkshire at the time and had returned to the studio shortly before his death to record with Fleetwood Mac founder Peter Green.
 At the time of death, Powell had recently pulled out of tour rehearsals with Yngwie Malmsteen, having suffered an injury in a motorcycle accident.

 A memorial plaque at the Corn Hall in Cirencester was unveiled in January 2016 in a ceremony led by Brian May, with Suzi Quatro, Bernie Marsden, Neil Murray, Don Airey and Tony Iommi in attendance.

 Posthumous releases

 In October 2005, Powell made a "new" appearance on an album.
 Former Black Sabbath vocalist Tony Martin released a studio album (Scream), and on it is a track named "Raising Hell".
 This was a track Powell had recorded the drum track for when he and Martin were in Hammer in 1992, and gave to Martin for "future use".
 There are apparently as many as 19 additional drum tracks also recorded that could turn up in the future.
-Judas Priest guitarist Glenn Tipton has also released material recorded during the 1997 Baptizm of Fire sessions; this 2006 collection, entitled Edge of the World, was released under the moniker of Tipton, Entwistle & Powell in memory of John Entwistle and Powell.
+Judas Priest guitarist Glenn Tipton has also released material recorded during the 1997 Baptizm of Fire sessions; this 2006 collection, titled Edge of the World, was released under the moniker of Tipton, Entwistle & Powell in memory of John Entwistle and Powell.